rhernandez00/spatially_constrained_spectral_clustering/README.md

 Constructs a spatial contiguity matrix from adjacency information.

-Allows tuning of neighbourhood radius / adjacency threshold ([parameter name]).
+Allows tuning of neighbourhood radius / adjacency threshold.

 Optional binarisation or weighting strategies.